starlest/show-me-the-data-structures/explanation_5.md

 # Walkthrough
-We use recursion to check all available sub groups.
+We use a linked list to track the blockchain of blocks.

 # Time Efficiency
 1. `Block.__init__`: O(1) - Constant time since it initializes a few attributes.